Return to Intro Page

 Let’s look at the facts…

 • On January 6, 2025, the first public mention of the split surfaced not through official board communication, but through this Facebook post.
 The author, Amber Jacobs, shared the information in a Facebook group run by well-known KISD whistleblower Laney Hawes.
+Who dramatizes everything to spin against any conservative official.

 • Rumors began circulating over the next two days

-• Then on January 9th both at exactly 4:59pm, Keller ISD trustees Joni Smith and Chelsea Kelly posted on facebook to confirm many of the rumors
+• Then on January 9th both at exactly 4:59pm, Keller ISD trustees Joni Smith and Chelsea Kelly posted on facebook to confirm many of the rumors This was this was cleary orchestrated to create drama

 • At 6:54 PM on January 9, Keller ISD School Board President Charles Randklev also addressed the situation in this Facebook post.
-Below are the most relevant parts of his statement:
+Below are the most relevant parts of his statement: my statement was not included at all

 • Let's break it down… "Continue" discussing internally suggests discussions had already been happening.

 • The phrase "The board will act accordingly" could indicate that at the January 16th meeting, the board planned to return from closed-door/executive session and vote.
+This statement could indicate January 16th of 2026 for anyone knows.
+This is fear mongering and clearly did not happen.
+It would have to have been on the agenda to even think about arguing this.

 Statements from this recording of the January 16, 2025 Board meeting: